Pan's People: Late 1960s and early 1970s

 Penny Fergusson briefly rejoined the group for the Frankie Howerd show (broadcast August to September 1969) when Ruth Pearson worked as a choreographer on the Decidedly Dusty TV show (broadcast September to October 1969).
 In both 1968 and 1969, Pearson was co-credited with Colby for choreography on some shows.

 Two male dancers, Adrian Le Peltier and Gary Downie, also occasionally accompanied the group between 1968 and 1970, in Happening for Lulu, the Bobbie Gentry Show and Top of the Pops.

 The group also did shows, their manager said in June 1969, "So far this year they have had 24 free days...to compensate it would be a bad week if the girls didn't pick up at least £90 each".

 From November 1969, Top of the Pops began broadcasting in colour.
 Each week, from 22 January 1970 up until September 1970, the group performed a short routine during the opening credits.
 New titles were produced using Andi Rutherford as a dancer, that debuted on 1 October 1970, however, this was only used for 5 editions before finally being replaced in early November by the iconic C.C.S cover version of 'Whole Lotta Love'.

-The earliest known footage of Pan's People on Top of the Pops is rehearsal footage for 1 January 1970 edition.
+The earliest known footage of Pan's People on Top of the Pops is rehearsal footage for the 1 January 1970 edition.

 From 22 January 1970 the programme was extended from 25 to 45 minutes; the group appeared weekly from this point on.
 Also from this date, Colby as choreographer and the group began to be listed in the end credits of the programme and in Radio Times.

-Colby chose to concentrate full-time on choreographing the group's routines, with her last performance as a dancer in February 1972.
+Colby chose to concentrate full-time on choreographing the group's routines, making her last performance as a dancer in February 1972.
 She was not replaced, so the number of dancers reduced to five.

 Later Top of the Pops (1972 to March 1976)

 Middle years and the 'classic' line-up

 Andi Rutherford married in December 1971; in September 1972 she ceased dancing due to pregnancy, managing the group till March 1973.
 She then left on maternity leave though she never returned, eventually forming her own troupe, Sister-matic, in 1976.
 She was replaced as a dancer in December 1972 by Cherry Gillespie, initially appearing in the show in gift-wrapping.
+Flick Colby noted that the decision to cast a new group member, and the actual decision to cast Gillespie, was a democratic one taken entirely by members of Pan's People.
+Outside clients, such as the producers Top of the Pops, were not part of the process.

 By this time the line-up was: